byu-cpe/ecen526_website/_labs/wep_wpa_security.md

 Here are the steps of the lab:

 1. Gain access to the network.
 You are on your own for this one.
-There are plenty of tutorials online for how to do this for WEP and WPA.
+There are plenty of tutorials online for how to do this for WEP and WPA (and resources at the bottom of this page).
 Good luck!
+To make the lab a more consistent experience for everyone, I am providing a Raspberry Pi as an SSH endpoint for you to log into from *on campus*.
+It has a WiFi adapter that is capable of going into monitor mode and injecting frames and the aircrack-ng software suite.
+This device has two wireless adapters.
+For this lab, you will only be using the `wlan1` interface.
+    - IP Address: 10.35.120.211
+    - Username: student

+     To make sure two people are not using the computer at the same time, I have created a document to schedule the device.
+The link to the document will be shared over LS.
+When you log into the device, create a folder with your NetID and change into that directory so the files you create will be self contained.

 2. SSH into the computer attached to the network.
 Here is the information for the computer attached to the network:
     - Network Name: ECEn526-WEP
-      - IP Address: 192.168.0.5
+      - IP Address: 192.168.0.11
       - Username: student
       - Password: student